sarbal/BINF_tut/lessons/lesson3.md

 - URLs: using RCurl, e.g., http://rfunction.com/archives/1672
 - SQL databases: using DBI, dblplyr, or plyr. e.g., SRADB https://www.rdocumentation.org/packages/SRAdb/versions/1.30.0/topics/getSRA
 - APIs: using httr, jsonlite, e.g., https://www.r-bloggers.com/accessing-apis-from-r-and-a-little-r-programming/
-- Twitter: httpuv, twitteR, ROAuth, rtweet, ... e.g., https://cran.r-project.org/web/packages/rtweet/vignettes/intro.html

-### Clean up data
+### Check data
-- Data/sanity checks
+It is always very important to check that you have correctly read in your data.
+Some basic data/sanity checks.
 - Does it looks like what you think it should?
+Did you read in the correct file?
-- Same number of lines imported as file contains?
+- Same number of lines imported as the file contains?
 - No weird characters?
 Some special characters have special properties when being read in.
-- How many empty values?
-Find/replace empty values with NAs
 - Correct data type?
 If numbers are stored as characters, there may be something odd in your input.
-- Put data into different variables, into tables or into the tidyverse.
+- Store data into different variables, into tables or into the tidyverse tibbles etc.
+- Visualize/spot check.

-### Save/export data
+### Clean up data, or data "wrangling"
+Data is never tidy.
+Data wrangling is the process of cleaning and structuring data to improve the data quality, remove inaccurate data, and ensure that the data is of good enough quality for your analysis.
+- Data structuring: Adjust format to make it compatible with future use, and easier to work with.
+Spread/pivot tables, or gather.
+Add labels, and/or combine datasets.
+- Data cleaning: How many empty values?
+Find/replace empty values with NAs.
+If row or column has too many empty or invalid entries (~80% as a rough guide), remove or flag that column/row.
+- Data validation: Verifying that your data is consistent and high quality.
+Quality control could be experiment/data dependent - e.g., removing doublets from single-cell data.
+Or could be a broader check on the distribution of the data.
+Low correlation to expected values, or too many outliers could be a sign of a poor quality dataset.
+Or it could be interesting!

+## Saving (or exporting) data
 - As text
 ```
 write.table(my_list, file="my_list.txt", sep="\t", quote="", row.names=T)